zhouguiyun-uestc/Depression-Filling/README.md

 The algorithms described in the manuscript can be run using the following command line:

-fillDEM Input_DEM Output_DEM
+fill fillDEM Input_DEM Output_DEM

-Example: fillDEM dem.tif. dem_filled.tif
+Example: ./fill fillDEM dem.tif. dem_filled.tif

 Use the algorithm proposed in the manuscript to fill the input DEM "dem.tif" and create a filled DEM "dem_filled.tif".